SticksDev/WEAODesktopWidget/readme.md

 You can download the executable from the [releases page](https://github.com/SticksDev/WEAODesktopWidget/releases) and run it.
 This is the easiest way to install the app, and it includes all the dependencies.

 ### 2. Build from source

+> **Warning**
+> This method is isn't recommended for normal users!
+You must have a terminal window open to run the app this way!

 If you don't trust the executable, or you want to make changes to the app, you can build it from source.
 To do this, you need to have Python 3.10 installed.
 You can download it from [here](https://www.python.org/downloads/).
 Make sure to check the box that says "Add Python 3.10 to PATH".
 Then, download the source code from the [releases page](https://github.com/SticksDev/WEAODesktopWidget/releases)

 Then run the following commands in the directory you downloaded the source code to: